 If you are keeping a horse on its own (or have to quarantine your horse) then the tips below will help to keep your horse happy.

-While another horse is, of course, the best companion this isn’t always possible but because they are such sociable animals the good news is that horses can, and will, bond with other animals if there are no horses around.
+While another horse is, of course, the best companion this isn’t always possible but because they are such sociable animals the good news is that horses can, and will, bond with other animals if there are no other horses around.
 That doesn’t mean any animal will do though, some are better suited to living with horses than others, after all considering how independent cats are they’re unlikely to make good companions in most cases (although I’m sure we’ve all got stories of the bonds horses and cats can have).

 Goats and sheep